Bareflank/extended_apis/README.md

 their own hypervisors.
 To this end, it is likely that when creating your own hypervisor, some tasks will be redundant.
 For example, Windows makes a lot of MSR accesses.
-When running Bareflank this is obvious as Windows takes a significant performance penalty with running Bareflank since all MSR accesses are emulated.
+When running Bareflank this is obvious as Windows takes a significant performance penalty since all MSR accesses are emulated.
 The first step most people will take on an Intel platform is to enable VPID and MSR bitmaps to increase performance.
 The process of setting up these resources is the same,